deivid-rodriguez/byebug/CONTRIBUTING.md

 ## Contributing to Byebug

+Please note that this project is released with a [Contributor Code of Conduct](code_of_conduct.md).
+By participating in this project you agree to abide by its terms.

 ### Bug Reports

 * Try to reproduce the issue against the latest revision.
 There might be